Dr. Amy Lopez

 mtavares@peteygreene.org

-Meg Tavares joined the Petey Greene Program in 2013 as a Volunteer Coordinator in New Jersey and transitioned to the Development team in 2017.
-She currently supports development and operations at the national office.
-Meg has been directly involved in prison education since 2009.
+Meg Tavares joined the Petey Greene Program in 2013 as a Volunteer Coordinator in New Jersey.
+Since joining the team, she has worked with development, operations, and now provides project management to the initiatives of the Office of the CEO.
 Her professional experience has been dedicated primarily to academic and nonprofit organizations with a brief adventure in international event planning.
-She’s a mom of three girls who loves to play the ukulele, quilt, and read.
+She’s also a mom of three with many pets who loves to build things, quilt, and read.

-Meg earned a bachelor of science in environmental economics from West Virginia University, and over 23 graduate credits towards a M.ED. in Elementary Education at The College of New Jersey.
+Meg earned a bachelor of science in environmental economics from West Virginia University, and almost completed her M.Ed. in Elementary Education at The College of New Jersey.

 Back